food52/email-guide/README.md

 # Getting Started Guide

 Food52 is using [Middleman](http://middlemanapp.com/getting-started/) to construct and preview email newsletters.
-You can view the [rendered newsletters at http://f52-emails.herokuapp.com/](http://f52-emails.herokuapp.com/).

 ## Setup Instructions